xeylou/testade.xeylou.fr/content/posts/itop-walkthrough/index.md

 ### infrastructure

-There is in total 13 people in the two companies (< 50).
+There is 13 people in the two companies combined (< 50).
 The number of `CIs` will be under 50'000 & the tickets/month under 200.

-An all-in-one server can be created with iTop installed & a MySQL database.
+The all-in-one server will be chose with iTop & a MySQL database installed.

-For expandability, the seperate solution will be used according to the following graph.
+For a production use, looking for expandability by choosing the seperate solution could be a great choice.

 <!-- inversé sens company a & b pour disposition de
 company a à gauche sur le schéma -->